RiseUp Summit

 RiseUp Summit is an annual entrepreneurship and innovation event that takes place in Cairo, Egypt.
 It has been described as "one of the largest gatherings of entrepreneurs in the region".
 It started in 2013 to bring the MENA region's entrepreneurship ecosystem together.
 The summit is a three-day, entrepreneurship marathon.
 The first RiseUp Summit occurred in 2013.

 After attending Austin's SXSW for the first time, founding partner Muhammad M. Mansour was inspired to co-create RiseUp Summit, with the support of other ecosystem players.

 About RiseUp

 RiseUp is a platform that connects startups to the most relevant resources, worldwide.

-Scam Allegations

-In September, 2021 Wamda published a report that startups who won the startup competition by RiseUp did not get the amount they were promised and reports from other founders appeared that they also did not get paid the reward after winning the startups competition in Cairo.

 Participants

 Previous participating firms include Uber, IBM, Facebook, The World Bank and Pepsi.
 Speakers have included Dave McClure from 500Startups, Mike Butcher from TechCrunch, Jared Friedman from Y Combinator and H.E John Casson.